maxmckenzie/FrontEndSeed/readme.md

 > If you are also using Github for your project then you can simply hit the fork button on this page https://github.com/maxmckenzie/FrontEndSeed

+# Set up
+install direnv via brew `brew install direnv` note that you will need to add it to your bash or zsh rc file

+in terminal create your envrc by typing the command `mv .envrc-example .envrc`

+Add a sentry DSM for error loggin via http://getsentry.com

 # Install and Start
 run the following commands.